6Morpheus6/xkaliber-agent/README.md

 API Interaction: Make raw HTTP requests to interact with external REST APIs or local services.

 Netrunner Mode: Perform live web searches to inject real-time data into the neural stream.

-GPIO Control: Direct read/write access to physical pins for LEDs, relays, and triggers.

 Sensor Fusion: The agent can poll ultrasonic, IR, and touch sensors to make environment-aware decisions.